joshuaeckroth/csci201-website/projects/project-12.markdown

 ## Task 1

 Translate Sprinkles (an imperative language) to VM (a stack language).

-Start by writing a grammer for simple math expressions, and translating those to VM code.
-Then add if's and while's, then variables (locals), etc.
+Look at the code provided in the ZIP, and find the TODOs.

 Turn in `Sprinkles.g4` and `SprinklesVMVisitor.java`.
 I give you `Sprinkles.java` below.
 ANTLR generates the rest of the needed files.
 See the bottom of the [ANTLR](/notes/antlr.html) notes for info about compiling and running your code.